-Long-term change results from riding the wave of consistent motivation until you can build habits, routines, and long-term systems that improve each day.
+Motivation is different for everyone, and when you have ADHD, the key to this take-action inspiration is knowing your unique source of motivation.
+What is your catalyst, the spark that works for you?
+Long-term change results from riding the wave of consistent motivation until you build habits, routines, and long-term systems that sustain each day.

 One Source of Motivation

-When I notice my frustration with wasting time, it motivates me to take the time to organize.
+If you notice frustrations in your life…good!
+These frustrations might be great ADHD motivators for you.
+When I notice my frustration with wasting time, I am motivated to organize.
 The reward of finding things I need quickly is the reward.
-I remembered how good it feels not to waste time, and to see a neat home can double as motivation to include tidying up regularly.
+I remember how good it feels not to waste time, and seeing a neat home can double as motivation to tidy up regularly.

 Another ADHD Source of Motivation

+If frustration is one source of motivation, inspiration at the other end of the spectrum is another great one for people with ADHD.
 For instance, you see somebody doing something you want to do or try.
-There is an optimism that motivates you to enjoy that for yourself too.
-There are times when you see somebody doing something you want to do with your life, it’s encouraging, and you say to yourself, “I can do that” or “I want that for myself.”
-This motivation seems to come from hope and confidence to do something, even if it isn’t easy.
+There is an optimism that motivates you to enjoy that for yourself, too.
+There are times when you see somebody doing something you want to do with your life; it’s encouraging, and you say to yourself, “I can do that” or “I want that for myself.”
+This motivation comes from hope and confidence to do something, even if it isn’t easy.
 This source of motivation feels empowering.

 Life Event Motivation